Landon Hall

 Phillips Hall

 Phillips Hall is known by Spartans for being the perfect place to check out some cool artwork or practice your piano-playing skills.
-The hall offers an Honors College and Residential College of Arts and Humanities living-learning option.
-It is also home to The Gallery dining hall, a favorite among students, and a Sparty’s Refresh.
+The hall offers Residential College of Arts and Humanities, Arts Living-Learning Community, and Honors College living-learning options.
+It is also home to The Gallery dining hall, a favorite among students, and a Sparty’s mini-market.

 Fun fact: Phillips Hall is named after T. Glenn Phillips, MSU class of 1902, who developed the master plan for the growth of campus in the 1930s and 1940s.